Welcome to the Handbook

 SAIL Pilot Projects

 The SAIL approach to assessment of institutional learning outcomes is based on the use of a shared rubric and faculty peer-to-peer learning.
-The first two pilots consisted of the following elements:
+The first three action research cycles consisted of the following elements:

 Faculty are provided with a course report for their own use to reflect on and consider improvements to student learning.
 In addition, an aggregate report may be prepared based on the results of each ILO to inform institutional and departmental planning if sufficient comparable student data is gathered during the pilot.